https://www.deakin.edu.au/__data/assets/image/0008/2548151/37110_master-of-counselling_hero.jpg

 To complete the Master of Counselling students must attain 16 credit points.
 All units are core (these are compulsory).

 You must complete two essential units that have been designed to prepare you with the knowledge and skills to begin placement (HPY730 Principles of Counselling and Telehealth and HPY734 Ethical and Legal Issues in Counselling), before undertaking HPY737 Counselling Placement 1.
-Although, you could begin sourcing a placement earlier.
+Although, you could begin sourcing a placement earlier, your placement will commence in Year 2.
 Note: all placement hours must be completed with the placement host and students physically located in Australia.

 Students should enrol in the Trimester 2 offering of HPY733 Lifespan and Developmental Counselling and HPY736 Contemporary Counselling Therapies.